 Let me take you through the platform.
 First off, teams can book their release slot well ahead of time with Enterprise Change Management.
-Those traffic cops have got more time to do the traffic optimisation.
+Those traffic cops have got more time to do the traffic optimization.
 They’re given the runbook template which is the safe routing across the chasm not to cause the outage.
 If it’s a big event they can practice to make sure it’ll go right the first time.
 During execution, we give you mission control, the human-and-machine orchestration of the activities.
 Stakeholders can see up-to-the-second live information without disturbing anybody on the ground to get that and if anything starts to go wrong, teams can act quickly to do in-flight engineering to nip risk in the bud and prevent it occurring before any incident needs to be raised.
 Afterwards, we provide you with a full audit trail, so no more fog of war in reviews and a comprehensive data set across all events.
-Data that was hitherto very hard to get, hidden like dark matter across the enterprise in Excel spreadsheets, phone calls, emails and the developer’s green screen.
+Data that was hitherto very hard to get, hidden like dark matter across the enterprise in Excel spreadsheets, phone calls, emails, and the developer’s green screen.

 We’ve had fantastic traction to date.
 Our clients have used us for a really wide range of use cases.
-Things like handling all high-value payments technology changes right across the organisation.
+Things like handling all high-value payments technology changes right across the organization.
 All staged disaster recovery tests and some of the biggest changes, changes like this one: the merging of two credit card business onto one single platform in one weekend.
 The complexity of this event is not far off putting a man on the moon.

 It’s been absolutely fantastic to work with a great set of clients where Cutover is in live operation right now delivering that value that we mentioned.
-But on this programme, wow, it’s been tremendous.
-Our mentor organisations, it’s been great to work with them.
-Together we’ve performed successfully three Proof of Value events during the programme with a further three in planning or underway right now.
+But on this program, wow, it’s been tremendous.
+Our mentor organizations, it’s been great to work with them.
+Together we’ve performed successfully three Proof of Value events during the program with a further three in planning or underway right now.
 Together with those mentors, we achieved our strategic target for this lab: validate our current use cases and future.
 And it’s helped set us up for our next stage, which is all about expanding our client base in the US, it’s about expanding our product to handle wider use cases and further DevOps integration, and expanding our talent and our team.
 And that is a team that I’m proud to work with and for.
 One that has over 120 years of experience in technology and Financial Services and a board that has extensive experience of building and scaling significant technology companies.